Aditya-Rajgor/Personal-Projects/Titanic ML Problem/README.md

 ## About The Compitition
 We all know about legendary movie **Titanic**,that romatic story is unfortunately fictional, but the disaster was real.
-On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
+On April 15, 1912, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
 Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.
 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.
 Kaggle provides us train and test data sets, which containts details like **Sex,Age,Passenger Class,Embarked etc**,.Our job is to find who had survived in test data set.